AU-HCI/website/markdown/git.md

 # What is Git?

 Git is a textfile revision system.
-One uses it to mangage revisions of text files between multiple people using a single set of files.
+One uses it to manage revisions of text files between multiple people using a single set of files.
-Git will keep track of who made which changes and when (the revision history), provide tools for undoing and redoing changes (handling merging), allow remote access to the repository, and even support multiple timelines of the files (branching).
+Git will keep track of who made which changes and when (the revision history), provide tools for undoing and redoing changes (handling merging), allow remote access to the repository, and even support multiple time lines of the files (branching).

 In this short tutorial I'll go through everything you need to know in order to use Git in this course.